chrisnmorrison/openmastery/learn/java/fundamentals/loops.md

 ```

 1. The initialization condition.
 Common practice is to use `int i` to store the value of the initial condition.
 2. End condition.
 You define when you want the loop to stop.
-This typically also uses `int i` set to the value that once reached, will end the loop.
+This typically also uses `int i` set to the value that, once reached, will end the loop.
 3. Increment/decrement: If using `int i`, you define how `i` will change on each iteration

-Let's look at a few different examples to demonstrate the flexibility uses of `for` loops:
+Let's look at a few different examples to show the flexibility uses of `for` loops:

 ```java
 public class Learn {